atomone-hub/genesis/README.md

 All forks that lose consensus continuity must change their token ticker symbol to be distinct from $ATOM1 ($ATOM2 is ok).
-If there are competing chains with comparably simmilar continuity, then the fork that has a higher market cap (as measured after both tokens have discovered fair market value with sufficient liquidity for at least one week) should retain the name while other forks change their token ticker symbol.
+If there are competing chains with comparably similar continuity, then the fork that has a higher market cap (as measured after both tokens have discovered fair market value with sufficient liquidity for at least one week) should retain the name while other forks change their token ticker symbol.